 Right now, there are roughly 26 billion connected IoT devices for around 7.7 billion people on the planet.
 That’s the equivalent of more than 3 devices per person; phone, tablet, virtual digital assistant.
-This number looks set to rise exponentially in the coming years, and the UK Government are certainly taking no precautions with the potential cyber security risks this may cause.
+This number looks set to rise exponentially in the coming years.
+The UK Government are certainly taking no precautions with the potential cyber security risks this may cause.
 Here we look at this phenomenon and the CRIBB IoT efforts we’re putting in motion.

-But wait, before we start looking into legislation let’s take a step back to explore IoT in simple yet plain terms, in the company of CRIBB Cyber Security’s very own Patrick Carolan:
+Before we start looking into legislation, let’s take a step back to explore IoT in simple yet plain terms.
+We do this in the company of CRIBB Cyber Security’s very own Patrick Carolan:

 Patrick, what is Internet of things in simple words?

 It’s basically a network of objects or devices that are connected by the internet and able to gather and exchange data.
-An even simpler description would be that there are things out there detecting data and then collecting it and sending it to the internet.
+An even simpler description would be that there are things out there detecting data and then collecting it.
+They then send it to the internet.

 Who invented IoT?